Thumb tip: Explanation

-These appearances and disappearances are achieved by a small flesh-colored imitation thumb tip, usually made of plastic, rubber or painted metal, which fits loosely over the thumb.
-Space exists between the thumb and the tip into which a small object can be concealed.
+These appearances and disappearances are achieved by a small flesh-colored imitation thumb tip, usually made of plastic, rubber, or painted metal, which fits loosely over the thumb.
+A space exists between the thumb and the tip into which a small object can be concealed.

 For the vanish, the tip is already in the left fist.
-The handkerchief or cigarette is pressed into the tip with the fingers and then finally the right thumb, which comes quickly out of the hand with the tip on, and the object inside, between the tip and thumb.
-While the audience is looking at the fist, the performer has chance to misdirect and dump the tip and contents in a pocket, perhaps under cover of putting the hand in the pocket to obtain some "magic dust" to sprinkle on the left fist.
+The handkerchief or cigarette is pressed into the tip with the fingers and then finally the right thumb, which comes quickly out of the hand with the tip on and the object inside, between the tip and thumb.
+While the audience is looking at the fist, the performer has a chance to misdirect and dump the tip and contents in a pocket, perhaps under the cover of putting the hand in the pocket to obtain some "magic dust" to sprinkle on the left fist.
 Alternatively, the tip may be kept on the thumb for an indeterminate amount of time, using techniques of misdirection and shading to keep it invisible to the audience.

 An appearance is achieved in a similar manner, but this time, the tip begins on the right thumb with the object already inside.
-To avoid detection, the tip may be kept down behind the right hand, or it may be pointed directly at the audience while the hand is in motion; done properly, it appears as though the right hand is empty.
-The left hand is openly shown to be empty, and is made into a fist.
+To avoid detection, the tip may be kept down behind the right hand or it may be pointed directly at the audience while the hand is in motion; done properly, it appears as though the right hand is empty.
+The left hand is openly shown to be empty and is made into a fist.
 The right thumb is inserted into the left fist, while simultaneously the thumb and right fingers pull the concealed object out of the tip, which remains in the left fist.
-While the audience is misdirected looking at the object, the performer may turn to his left and dump the tip into his pocket leaving him clean.
+While the audience is misdirectedly looking at the object, the performer may turn to his left and dump the tip into his pocket, leaving him clean.

-Silk is often used because it will compress into a small space in the tip.
+Silk is often used because it will compress into a small space at the tip.
 Thumb tips and finger tips can be obtained at magic dealers.
-While the explanation is simple, the use and handling of the tip requires quite some skill and practice to perfect.
-Ultimately, the beauty of the illusion, as with most magic, will depend on the skill of the performer, both in the handling and as an actor.
+While the explanation is simple, the use and handling of the tip require quite some skill and practice to perfect.
+Ultimately, the beauty of the illusion, as with most magic, will depend on the skill of the performer, both in its handling and as an actor.